Teradata/stacki-wiki/Frontend-Installation.md

 The first screen will appear where you enter

-1. _Name_ of the Cluster - for example "Demo"
+1. _Cluster Name_ - for example "Demo"
-2. _Fully Qualified Domain Name_ of the frontend (i.e., name.yourdomain.com)
+2. _Fully Qualified Host Name_ of the frontend (i.e., name.yourdomain.com)
 3. _Email_ - Administrator Email
 4. _Timezone_ of the cluster.

 ![](images/stacki_config_step_1b.png)

 ### Public Network

 The public cluster network configuration screen allows you to set up the networking parameters for the ethernet network that connects the frontend to the outside network (e.g., the internet).

-1. Select _Network Interface_ connected to the **Public network**.
+1. Select from the network _Devices_ to select the public network.
-2. _IP Address_ of Public interface
+2. _IP_ address of the public interface
 3. _Netmask_
-4. _IP Address of the Public Gateway / Router_.
+4. _Gateway_
-5. _DNS Servers_ - More than one DNS Server can be
-   entered as a comma-separated list (i.e., 8.8.8.8, 4.2.2.2, 8.8.4.4).
+5. _DNS Servers_ - More than one DNS Server can be entered as a comma-separated list (i.e., 8.8.8.8, 4.2.2.2, 8.8.4.4).

-On clicking "Next", the wizard configures the network interface to the provided information.
+Click _Continue_ to configure the network interface.

 ![](images/stacki_config_step_2b.png)

 ### Private Network

 The private network configuration screen configures the networking parameters for the ethernet network that connects the frontend to the backend nodes.

-1. Select _Network Interface_ connected to the **Private(Management) Network**.
+1. Select from the network _Devices_ to select the private network.
-2. _IP Address_ of the Private Interface
+2. _IP_ Address of the private Interface
 3. _Netmask_

-On clicking "Next", the wizard configures the network interface to the provided information.
+Click _Continue_ to configure the network interface.

 ![](images/stacki_config_step_3b.png)

 ### Password

-Enter the password for the **root** account on the frontend.
+Enter the password for the **root** account on the Frontend.

 ![](images/stacki_config_step_4.png)